dabbitz/devops-case-baykar/CASE_END_ANSWERS.md

 Full IaC with Terraform/OpenTofu, Prometheus/Grafana-based advanced monitoring, HPA/PDB and multi-node high availability, GitOps, canary/blue-green deployment, PITR, automated restore verification, S3 Lifecycle-based automatic retention, and distributed tracing were not implemented.

+Accordingly, **controlled production approval has been implemented**.
+Successful deployments from the `main` branch through the GitHub Actions `production` Environment are applied to EKS only after approval from an authorized reviewer.

-However, Kustomize-based environment management, controlled `RollingUpdate`, CPU/memory resource management, verifiable alert checks, Trivy image/dependency/secret scanning, and daily automated MongoDB backup to cluster-external Amazon S3 were implemented and verified in the actual EKS environment.
+Also, Kustomize-based environment management, controlled `RollingUpdate`, CPU/memory resource management, verifiable alert checks, Trivy image/dependency/secret scanning, and daily automated MongoDB backup to cluster-external Amazon S3 were **implemented and verified** in the actual EKS environment.

 The omitted areas can be added separately according to production scaling, observability, release management, and disaster recovery requirements.